 As you can see, Mac computers aren’t among the supported devices.
 That means your only chance how to enjoy Netflix without Internet access is by using third-party solutions like those described in the following chapters.

-How to Download Movies from Netflix on Mac and How to Download Netflix Shows on Mac
+How to Download Movies & Shows from Netflix on Mac

-You have three options how to download movies and shows on Mac for offline watching:
+You have three options on how to download movies and shows on Mac for offline watching:

 1. Install Windows